Dashdorjiin Natsagdorj: Biography

-Dashdorjiin Natsagdorj was born on 17 November 1906 in Darkhan Zasag banner (modern Bayandelger District, Töv Province) to father Dashidorji, a heavily-indebted taiji (petty noble), and mother Pagma, who died when he was seven years old.
+Dashdorjiin Natsagdorj was born on 17 November 1906 in Darkhan Zasag banner under the Qing dynasty (modern Bayandelger District, Töv Province) to father Dashidorji, a heavily-indebted taiji (petty noble), and mother Pagma, who died when he was seven years old.
 Natsagdorj was taught to read and write by his father, and from the age of nine was tutored by a colleague of his.
 From 1917, he was employed as a scribe in the Bogd Khanate government's Ministry of War.

 In 1921, Natsagdorj joined the Mongolian Revolutionary Youth League (MRYL).
 After the 1921 revolution, he was private secretary to Damdin Sükhbaatar, and from April 1922 an assistant to the Mongolian People's Revolutionary Party's Central Committee (CC).
 From 1923 to 1925, he was successively secretary of the CC, the party's Military Commission, and acting government secretary during Balingiin Tserendorj's premiership.
 Natsagdorj was elected a member of the presidium of the CC in August 1923, and then a deputy member from August 1924 to March 1925.
 He participated in the party's Second Congress in 1923 and Third Congress in 1924, which adopted Mongolia's first constitution.
 Natsagdorj also served as deputy chairman of the MRYL, and in 1925 was elected chairman of the Young Pioneers, its children's organization.
 He participated in the MRYL's shii jüjig (Beijing opera-style) plays, and wrote the lyrics of the Pioneers' anthem, "Song of the Pioneers".
 Natsagdorj was also editor of the Mongolian People's Army newspaper Ardyn Tsereg.
 In 1923, he married Damdiny Pagmadulam, who founded the Mongolian Women's Committee in 1924; their daughter, Tserendulam, was born in 1923.